South West Wales

 South West Wales has a venue for every event, whether a large conference or small meeting, a team building or training activity or an action packed or relaxing incentive.
 Here are just some of our venues:

-Home to premier league Swansea City AFC and Ospreys Rugby, Liberty Stadium is also the premier venue for MICE in South West Wales with 40 function suites, many with pitch views, ranging in capacity from 10 to 660 guests for a range of events.
+Home to Championship club Swansea City AFC and Ospreys Rugby, Liberty Stadium is also a venue for MICE in South West Wales with 40 function suites, many with pitch views, ranging in capacity from 10 to 660 guests for a range of events.

 A historic country residence with 15 rooms and a two rosette restaurant in an exquisite setting on the banks of the DauGleddau river estuary in 650 acres of the Pembrokeshire National Coast Parkland with conference facilities up to 180 maximum.